THU-Kingmin/FSR/README.md

 # FSR
-Code will be iploaded soon!
+Code will be uploaded soon!